tarantool/doc/doc/reference/reference_lua/socket.rst

       }
     )

-The above code means: use ``tcp_server()`` to wait for a connection from any host on port 3302.
+The above code means:

+#.
+Use ``tcp_server()`` to wait for a connection from any host on port 3302.
-Specify that there will be an initial call to ``prepare`` which displays something about the server, then calls ``setsockopt(...'SO_REUSEADDR'...)`` (this is the same option that Tarantool would set if there was no ``prepare``), and then returns 5 (this is a rather low backlog queue size).
+#.
+Specify that there will be an initial call to ``prepare`` which displays
+   something about the server, then calls ``setsockopt(...'SO_REUSEADDR'...)`` (this is the same option that Tarantool would set if there was no ``prepare``), and then returns 5 (this is a rather low backlog queue size).
-Specify that there will be per-connection calls to ``handler`` which display something about the client.
+#.
+Specify that there will be per-connection calls to ``handler`` which display
+   something about the client.

 Now watch what happens on the first shell.
-The display will include something like
-'listening on socket 12'.
+The display will include something like 'listening on socket 12'.

 On the second shell, start Tarantool and say: